WrestleMania X-Seven: Major matches

 Another major feud that was built up in the lead to WrestleMania was the one involving Vince McMahon and his son Shane McMahon.
 The feud started with Vince's disapproval of Mick Foley's job as then-WWF commissioner, as well as Foley's decision of holding a six-man Hell in a Cell match at Armageddon 2000, taking into consideration about the well-being of the wrestlers involved in the match.
 Despite McMahon's attempts to overrule Foley's authority, Foley was given full support by Linda McMahon, Vince's wife and the WWF's CEO.
 Not pleased with this result, Vince immediately demanded a divorce from Linda.
 Shortly after Armageddon, secretly to Vince's delight, it was revealed that Linda was rushed to a hospital suffering with a nervous breakdown brought on by the impending divorce.
 With Linda hospitalized, the Board of Directors appointed Vince as the new interim CEO of the WWF, allowing him to officially fire Foley as commissioner.
 With Linda in a coma-like state, Vince started to have a public affair with Trish Stratus.
 Vince's daughter, Stephanie McMahon-Helmsley, was (at first) far from pleased about the turn of events.
 At No Way Out, Stephanie and Trish squared off, with Stephanie scoring the victory after a run-in by William Regal.
 On the February 26 episode of Raw is War, however, during a match that placed Vince and Trish against Stephanie and William Regal, Stratus was turned on by the other three participants in the match and had sewage dumped over her.
 In the following weeks, Vince continued to demean Trish by having her do such actions as bark like a dog around the ring and stripping down to her lingerie.
 Despite this, Trish remained loyal to Vince and even begged for his forgiveness.
 On the March 12 episode of Raw is War, Shane McMahon made his return to the WWF.
 Angry with his father's actions, Shane started to throw punches at Vince only to be stopped by William Regal.
 Shane explained his actions on the following episode of SmackDown!, stating that anger was a result of frustrations over the manipulation of his sister, his mother's state and Vince's heinous treatment of Trish.
 On March 23, the WWF purchased the assets of their longtime rival promotion, World Championship Wrestling (WCW) from AOL Time Warner.
 With it, the purchase brought in an extra twist to the storyline.
 On the March 26 episode of Raw is War (which was held at Gund Arena in Cleveland, Ohio), Vince McMahon made a live speech that was also simulcast on the final episode of WCW Monday Nitro (which was held in Panama City Beach, Florida).
 In the speech, Vince announced that the signing was not final and that he wanted Ted Turner to come to WrestleMania and hand-deliver the contract for signing.
-McMahon then promised that with the purchase he was going to bury his rival forever, as well as any wrestler associated with WCW.
+Vince then promised that with the purchase he was going to bury his rival forever, as well as any wrestler associated with WCW.
 However, Shane, who was at the venue for Nitro, interrupted the speech and said: